-Primetech has transformed the world leading Coldcut™ COBRA extinguishing system into an affordable, self-propelled unit, enhanced with the addition of a conventional branch-style misting nozzle.
+Primetech has transformed the world leading Coldcut™ COBRA extinguishing system into an affordable, self-propelled unit - the Ultra Compact Cobra, enhanced with the addition of a conventional branch-style misting nozzle.
 This makes the unit a viable proposition for inclusion in smaller vehicles, flexibly crewed/deployed as a complement to front-line appliances, bringing versatility and enormous potential to buy valuable, ‘stop the clock’ time, especially in challenging on-call, rural, or hard-to-reach locations.

 MultiNet, is a range of portable, self-contained, incident ground communications solutions designed to meet the growing demands for cost effective, interoperable and flexible incident management communications.
 Additions to the Satellite broadband packages offered by Primetech include the XTAR high-throughput X-band space segment that offers dedicated, non pre-emptible service and new occasional user services via the Thor 7 Ka-Band service.